Deformation of locally free actions and the leafwise cohomology: Introduction

 \section{Introduction}

-This is a note of my lectures at ``Advanced courses in Foliation'' in the research program ``Foliation'', which was held at the Centre de Recerca Mathem\`atica in the May of 2010.
-In this note, we discuss about the relationship between deformation of actions of Lie groups and the leafwise cohomology of the orbit foliation.
+This is a note of the author's lectures at the ``Advanced Course on Foliations'' in the research program ``Foliations'', which was held at the Centre de Recerca Mathem\`atica in May of 2010.
+In this note, we discuss the relationship between deformations of actions of Lie groups and the leafwise cohomology of the orbit foliation.

-In early 1960's, Palais \cite{Pa61} proved the local rigidity of smooth actions of compact group.
-Hence, such actions have no non-trivial deformation.
-In contrast to compact groups, almost all $\RR$-actions ({\it i.e.,} flows) are not locally rigid, and their bifurcation is an important issue in the theory of dynamical systems.
-In the last decades, rigidity theory for locally free actions of higher-dimensional non-compact groups have been rapidly developed.
-The reader can find examples of locally rigid or parameter rigid actions in many papers \cite{As09,Da07,DK05,DK07,DKpre,dS93,dS07,EN93, Gh85,KS94,KS97,KY97,MM03,Mi07}, some of which we will discuss about in this article.
+In early 1960's, Palais \cite{Pa61} proved the local rigidity of smooth actions of compact groups.
+Hence, such actions have no non-trivial deformations.
+In contrast to compact groups, Any known $\RR$-actions ({\it i.e.,} flows) are not locally rigid except trivially rigid ones.
+Moreover, many of $\RR$-actions change the topological structure of their orbits under perturbation.
+Their bifurcation is an important issue in the theory of dynamical systems.

+In the last two decades, it has been found that there exist locally rigid actions of higher dimensional Lie groups, and the rigidity theory of locally free actions have been rapidly developed.
+The reader can find examples of locally rigid or parameter rigid actions in many papers \cite{As09,Da07,DK05,DK07,DKpre,dS93,dS07,EN93, Gh85,KS94,KS97,KY97,MM03,Mi07,Wa10,Wa10-2}, some of which we will discuss in this article.

 Rigidity problem can be regarded as a special case of deformation problem.
-In many situations, the deformation space of a geometric structure is described by a system of non-linaer partial differential equations.
-Its linearization defines a cochain complex, so called {\it the deformation complex}, and the space of infinitesimal deformation is identified with the first cohomology of this complex.
+In many situations, the deformation space of a geometric structure is described by a system of non-linear partial differential equations.
+Its linearization defines a cochain complex, so called {\it the deformation complex}, and the space of infinitesimal deformations is identified with the first cohomology of this complex.
 For locally free actions of Lie groups, the deformation complex is realized as the (twisted) leafwise de Rham complex of the orbit foliation.